A TRUE ADVENTURE STORY

 There’s a strong possibility something terrible would have happened to me that day if Raf had not been with me.

 The incident on its own is not why I love dogs.
-However, it does help explain why Boxers will always be very special to me and why, when I decided to write THE FLYBALL 5, I named one of the 5 abandoned puppies in the book, Raf.
+However, it does help explain why Boxers will always be very special to me and why when I decided to write THE FLYBALL 5, I named one of the 5 abandoned puppies in the book, Raf.

-You can read the first 3 chapters of the adventures of 5 abandoned puppies for free at THE FLYBALL 5 sales page in the “Look Inside” feature on Amazon.
+You can read the first 3 chapters of The Adventures of 5 Abandoned Puppies for free at THE FLYBALL 5 sales page in the “Look Inside” feature on Amazon.

 The Flyball 5 is available from all Amazon sites worldwide.